 In 1992, Montréal-native actual owner Hélène Garon, made Charlevoix her homestead and continues this tradition.
 Graduated in political science she was influenced by her world travelling grand-parents who also collected fine arts and crafts objects.
 Upon returning from a trip to Japan in 1956, they brought back very fine pottery items, like they’ve been doing in every other trips.
 This shared link with Japan by her grand-parents and the founder of Port-au-Persil’s pottery, became a pivotal point for Hélène.
 Her education and strong desire to do politics in a different way, instigated her to invest in the safeguard of this architectural heritage as well as the development of this cultural jewel which has become one of the oldest ceramic institution in Québec.
 In fact, Hélène was Evelyne’s choice to make sure that what she created with her husband would continue to grow in the hands of the right person.

 However, the Poterie de Port-au-Persil’s real soul is it’s school-workshop.
 Pierre Legault tutored many famed ceramists who still work their art and showcase their production in the boutique-gallery.
-Today, not only does the workshop produces its own crockery, but is open to all.
-It greets every summer a locale and touristic clientele, wishing to create their own pieces by putting their hands in real clay.
+33 years ago Hélène Garon introduced a democratic and inclusive approach to the «open for all» workshops.
+So, today, it greets every summer a local and touristic clientele, wishing to create their own pieces, selecting their own moment and putting their hands in clay.

 During summer, Bertrand Dion ensures the operation of the workshop in addition to the supervision and animation of the place with his contagious energy.
 This professional team entertains their «students» with a good deal of humor, using their manual dexterity and their passion for Charlevoix.
 So those who will put their hands in the clay, on the kicking wheel or by hand modeling, will surely live an experience to remember and take away a happy memory of their visit at the «Poterie de Port-au-Persil.